 Why do people troll an individual or a community over the net?
 The common belief is that anyone who resorts to such malicious action may be angry, depressed, or jealous.
 He or she may be an attention-seeker or someone having narcissistic traits.
 Or is it possible that a person may troll just to get some sadistic pleasure by hurting others?

 Researchers from Cornell and Stanford came up with very interesting findings on what makes an online troll.
-Contrary to prior studies that suggested that it’s a vocal, antisocial minority that resorted to trolling, this new research came up with a very surprising revelation that even the sensible, respectful commentator is capable of trolling.
+Contrary to prior studies that suggested that it’s a vocal, antisocial minority that resorted to trolling, this research (“Anyone Can Become a Troll: Causes of Trolling Behavior in Online Discussions”, 2017) came up with a very surprising revelation that even the sensible, respectful commentator is capable of trolling.
 While trying to decipher whether it was inherent traits or situational factors that prompted this verbal abuse, the researchers identified two trigger mechanisms.
 An individual’s mood and prior exposure to trolling comments were the responsible factors for trolling.
 One who is in a negative mood is liable to give into trolling.
 On analyzing the data, it was seen that trolling was at its highest late at night and occurred least frequently in the morning.
 Also, it peaked on Monday mornings which were the beginning of a work week.
 This points to another possibility that bad mood is influenced by the time and day of the week.
 Fatigue and tiredness late at night and the feeling of Monday blues may contribute to negative temperament.
 The second trigger is the spiral factor.
 Any discussion that starts with a troll comment is highly likely to generate similar comments to follow the trend.